doytsujin/athackst.github.io/_articles/vscode_docker_ros2.md

     "--security-opt", "seccomp=unconfined",
     ```

-* SSH credentials.
-This will add [ssh credentials](https://code.visualstudio.com/docs/remote/containers#_using-ssh-keys) to your container without saving them inside the container.
-This somewhat lengthy entry is cross-platform compatible, so you can use the same devcontainer on linux and windows.

-    ```javascript
-    "-v", "${env:HOME}${env:USERPROFILE}/.ssh:/root .ssh-localhost:ro"
-    ```

-    You'll also need to set up the corresponding `postCreateCommand` to give the .ssh credentials the right file permissions within your container

-    ```javascript
-    "postCreateCommand": "sudo cp -r /root/.ssh-localhost ~ &&  sudo chown -R $(id -u):$(id -g) ~/.ssh-localhost && mv ~  .ssh-localhost ~/.ssh && chmod 700 ~/.ssh && chmod 600 ~  .ssh/*"
-    ```

 #### extensions

-Extension are vscode plugins you'd like to have in the container.
+Extensions are VSCode plugins you'd like to have in the container.
 By hosting them in the container, you can be sure that specific ones are installed and configured for everyone.

 I like using the following extensions with ROS2.